codeceptjs/CodeceptJS/docs/mobile.md

 # Mobile Testing

 CodeceptJS allows to test mobile and hybrid apps in a similar manner web applications are tested.
 Such tests are executed using [Appium](http://appium.io) on emulated or physical devices.
+Also, Appium allows to test web application on mobile devices.

 What makes CodeceptJS better for mobile testing?
 Take a look.
 Here is the sample test for a native mobile application written in CodeceptJS: